duukkis/terminal/blog/BLOG_part2.md

 ---

-Then when I tried to run this with 6415 gifs I got out of memory error.
+Then when I tried to run this with 6415 gifs I got an out of memory error.
 Bummer.

 That was because the code builds a single string before outputting anything.
-Needed to add some helpers for writing the gif.
+So I needed to add some helpers for writing the gif.

 ![](images/8.png)